AN INTERIOR VIEW FROM THE CHAPEL OF ARAGON ACROSS THE CHOIR TO THE FRENCH CHAPEL, ST JOHN'S CO CATHEDRAL, VALLETTA

 35.5 x 24.5 cm

-The present work is a recently re-discovered sketch from the artist's trip to Malta, Sicily and further East in 1839.
+The present work dates from the artist's trip to Malta, Sicily and further East in 1839.
 The trip may have been sponsored by the Duke of Devonshire, Gabriele's first patron (he had been introduced to the Duke by his father Rafaelle, also an artist); or the Duke could also have purchased works from it later, after the younger Carelli's stay at Chatsworth in 1847.
 A number of sketches and watercolours from this trip of 1839 remain in the Devonshire Collection at Chatsworth, kept in "Album No.5, Carelli's Sketches, 1839, Sicily & the East".
 A more panoramic and characteristically vivid view from a slightly different perspective can be found through the following link:

 https://www.watercolourworld.org/painting/untitled-tww014465 [last accessed 16/01/2020]

 The present work is more finely rendered than that above.
 This precision of detail is particularly suited to the ornate monument to Nicolas Cotoner i d'Olesa of Aragon (1608-1680), 61st Prince and Grand Master of the Knights of the Order of Malta.
 The monument was sculpted by the Italian Domenico Guidi (1625-1701), a well-known sculptor of the Baroque tradition who also completed commissions for the King of France.
 It has been pointed out that the slaves at the base of the sculpture are almost direct copies of those on Pietro Tacca's Monument of the Four Moors (1626) in Livorno.
 This would have been appropriate, as the slaves at the base of that statue symbolise the Ottomans over which Ferdinand I had triumphed.
 The Ottomans were the ever-present foe of the Order of Malta, and Cotoner significantly improved Malta’s fortifications.